luciamayorf/Variant_calling_and_filtering/README.md

 done
 ```

 We later perform a small quality check with [bcftools stats](https://samtools.github.io/bcftools/bcftools.html#stats) to make sure everything went correctly and there are not weird samples.
-It doesn't take long to perform the operation, so I can just run in interactively in a loop.
+It doesn't take long to perform the operation, so I can just run it interactively in a loop.

 ```bash
 module load samtools